 Expository preaching bridges the gap between experience and knowledge by grounding our experience in the truths that confront us in the pages of holy writ.
 We should humbly and prayerfully assess the quality of preaching.
 Likely, many of the deficits in our churches can be remedied by faithful exposition.
 Notwithstanding, the resurgence of small groups is not necessarily opposed to this.

 We do not need to downplay small groups to elevate preaching.

 We do not need to downplay small groups to elevate preaching; likewise, we do not need to downplay preaching to elevate small groups.
 Both serve an important purpose.
 When we unleash the power of an expository pulpit ministry, small groups will be able to serve other needs: accountability, sermon review, fellowship, and discussion.

 It is important, however, to establish boundaries that guard the primacy of preaching.
 For example, small group participants should always be encouraged to prioritize preaching services.
 For several months, I have been teaching a couple every Tuesday evening in my home; however, during the week of our church’s revival services, I chose to postpone both our meeting and lesson assignments to encourage them to attend.

-While it is not necessary, inviting a small group to discuss recent sermons may be helpful.
+Inviting a small group to discuss recent sermons may also be helpful.
 Consider starting your meeting by asking, “what did you think about the sermon on Sunday?”
 It may help to hand out sermon note sheets and discuss questions that your group members wrote down; or, prepare handouts that go along with the Sunday sermon and use them as a springboard.

 - Cook, Thomas.
 Soul-Saving Preaching.